 Residents are reminded that since we have no Town rubbish removal service, a private trash hauler must be contracted.
-The following companies were licensed to operate in Lancaster in 2012:
+The following companies were licensed to operate in Lancaster in 2014:

-- Tully Disposal & Recycling, Sterling

-- Allied Waste Services, Tyngsboro

 - Sons of Kristoff, Sterling

 - Waste Management, West Boylston

 - Fiore Trucking & Disposal, Fitchburg

-- Ravenswood Services LLC
+- Mitrano Removal, Shirley

-In addition, the Lancaster Solid Waste Disposal/Recycling Haulers and Dumpster Licensing and Operations Regulations were updated this year, and can be found on the BOH web page on the town web site (www.ci.lancaster.ma.us).
+In addition, the Lancaster Solid Waste Disposal/Recycling Haulers and Dumpster Licensing and Operations Regulations can be found on the BOH web page on the town web site (www.ci.lancaster.ma.us).